mleglise/dotfiles-public/README.md

 ruby install.rb
 ```

-3. Reload your Terminal (open a new window) to activate the changes
+3. Reload your Terminal (open a new window) to activate the changes.

 Ruby Installation